99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 sensitive info encrypted at the edge close to user

 Real-time logs:
-get requests recieved by CloudFront and sent to Kinesis data streams, here you can monitor, analyze and take action based on content performance
+get requests received by CloudFront and sent to Kinesis data streams, here you can monitor, analyze and take action based on content performance

 # Docker
 - software development platform to deploy applications